 - Too Much (Yellow) - There is too much Actual Stock.
 This is undesirable as it results in unnecessary stock costs.

 - Within Target (Green) - Actual Stock is within target.
-This means that the inventory level is within the desired lower bound (Safety Stock level) and upper bound (Cycle Stock level).
+This means that the inventory level is within the desired lower bound (Safety Stock level) and upper bound (Cycle Stock level), or it is exactly equal to the Spare Parts Stock level.

 - Service Risk (Orange) - Actual Stock is below the Safety Stock level but above half of the Safety Stock level.
 This means that there is a service risk.

 - Too Little (Red) - There is too little Actual Stock.
-It is below half of the Safety Stock level.
+It is below half of the Safety Stock level or below the Spare Parts Stock level.
 This is very undesirable as the service risk is big.

-In the picture below, you can see how the different stock types and colors relate to each other.
+In the picture below, you can see how the different stock types and colors relate to each other for regular products.
 Delta is colored based on the area in which the Actual Stock is.

 The header of the table indicates whether you see the data in units or values.
 This can be changed on the View panel.
 It also shows whether all resources/locations/products are displayed or whether a filter is applied (which can be changed on the Product Filter and Resource Filter panels).